Published by Carl Hedinger. Last Updated on August 19, 2023.

 - Get out of your car and start walking on the Multi-Use Trail

-Turn right onto Graylyn Multi-Use Trail and continue on.
+Turn right onto Graylyn Multi-Use Trail and continue.
 You’ll find the tree carving roughly a quarter of a mile down the trail.

 Whether we’re talking about proximity to Raleigh, nice trails, Big Lake, or the awesome chainsaw art, you can see why Umstead remains one of our favorite state parks.

-While we look forward to our next trip out to this awesome place to visit in Central North Carolina, we hope you can make it out there, too!
+While we look forward to our next trip to this fantastic place to visit just outside North Carolina‘s capital city, we hope you can make it there, too!

 When you visit Umstead State Park, what’s the first thing you’d like to do there?
 We’d love to know about it in the comments section!